CFACDL’S 2021-2022 BOARD

 Andrew Clark is an assistant public defender, working in Seminole and Orange Counties for the past 13 years.
 At the Orange County office, he is responsible for a serious felony docket and trains new attorneys in jury selection.
 Mr. Clark has earned his reputation as an excellent trial attorney in his over 100 felony jury trials.
 He is board certified in Criminal Trial law by the Florida Bar since 2012.
 A member of the CFACDL Board of Directors for the past several years, Mr. Clark has a passion for the organization and its mission in the Central Florida legal community.

-Rachel Mattie – Secretary
+Diana Miers – Secretary

-David Varet – Director
+David Varet – Director at Large

 David Varet is a passionate, lovable, and charismatic defender of criminal rights of the indigent in Central Florida.
 Following his graduating FSU Law in 2012, Mr. Varet came to Orlando to work at the Office of the Public Defender, 9th Circuit, where he quickly worked his way up the ranks to felony court.
 After a quick sojourn to private practice, Mr. Varet returned to the Office of Regional Conflict Counsel, 5th District to continue defending the indigent, where he currently remains.
 When not visiting clients or researching case law, Mr. Varet enjoys spending time with his perfect, perfect dog, cooking, and watching his beloved New York Yankees.

-David Redfearn – Director
+David Redfearn – Director at Large

 David Redfearn defends people against the government in state courts.
 His recent focus is advocating for Miller/Graham clients in post-conviction and resentencing and also strategic litigation in the Research & Writing department of the Office of the Public Defender.
 He is double board certified by The Florida Bar in criminal trial law and criminal appellate law.
 He lives in Orlando with his wife Jessi.